rebmullin/chat-app/README.md

 1. `expo init [app-name]`
    - answer the questions that come up (I believe the defaults are what I used for this)
 2. `expo start` (this will open up a new tab in your browser)
 3. Open up your phone and your point your camera towards the QR code scanner.
-This will send some kind of notification message on your phone which will open up expo and show your app on your phone.
+This will send some kind of notification message on your phone which you can tap on.
+This will open up expo and show your app on your phone.

 ### You can also use the following simulators/emulators to help with your development/testing.